splendo/kaluga/system/README.md

+# System

+This module aim to cover system APIs such as network, audio, battery etc...

-## System
+## Network

-This module emit the actual network status.

 ### Usage
 The `NetworkState` is available through a `NetworkStateRepo`.
 `NetworkState` is composed by 3 states and each state contains `Network` objects: